jbx-protocol/juice-docs-v1/protocol/specifications/contracts/jbfundingcyclestore/read/currentballotstateof.md

     _Internal references:_

     * [`_getStructFor`](\_getstructfor.md)
-4. If this is the first funding cycle for the project, it must be approved.

-    ```solidity
-    // If the latest funding cycle is the first, or if it has already started, it must be approved.
-    if (_fundingCycle.basedOn == 0) return JBBallotState.Approved;
-    ```
-5. Return the `_ballotStateOf` the latest funding cycle configuration as is determined by the current configuration and the funding cycle it's based on.
+3. Return the `_ballotStateOf` the latest funding cycle configuration as is determined by the current configuration and the funding cycle it's based on.

     ```solidity
     return _ballotStateOf(_projectId, _fundingCycle.configuration, _fundingCycle.basedOn);